HGLiu1998/GAN-inversion/README.md

 * Execute image_inversion.py to start inversion.

-# StyleGAN Implementation and weight conversion(Reference):
+# StyleGAN Implementation (Reference)
+The pytorch implementation of styleGAN and weight conversion come from this reference:
 * https://github.com/lernapparat/lernapparat